0x00019913/0x00019913/_posts/2017-04-18-closing-holes.markdown

 ## 5. Prettifying the patch

-The results, as seen in Fig. 2, are not pretty.
-Ideally, we'd come up with some scheme that either just smooths the entire patch, constraining it at the surface, or one that intelligently adapts it to the surrounding geometry.
-The first method is presumably what ZBrush uses in *their* analogous algorithm:
+The results, as seen on the left of Fig. 2, are not pretty.
+Ideally, we'd come up with some scheme that either just smooths the entire patch, constraining it at the boundary, or one that intelligently adapts it to the surrounding geometry.
+The first method is presumably what ZBrush uses in its analogous algorithm:

 <div class="img-box">
   <img src="/assets/img/zbrush-close-holes.jpg" />